augustecolle/Suntrip/Route/README.md

 Least relief, most sun, shortest distance, least borders to cross?

+After watching Sun Trip 2013 we definitely want to prefer paved roads to unpaved ones.
+Especially since dodging stones and potholes is more difficult on a trike.

 ## Started routing :hear_no_evil:

 1. Started to make a track based on the profile of a "racingbike" on [graphhopper](https://www.graphhopper.com/).
 This profile prefers "roads", which I interpret as paved.
 It is the only route planner I found which is able to plan such a long distance and it comes pretty close to the straight line in Google Earth.